Ace-c/grub-vimix-theme/README.md

 > [!WARNING]
 > Changing background may work or may not be, Theme may break, to revert just fallback to original one.
-Or, If you follow these guidelines, there is very high chances it'l work
+Or, If you follow these guidelines, there is very high chances it'll work
 >  * As long as you use the same file name `background.jpg` and `resolution`, it'll work for all jpg pictures
 >  * Still not working then, `Rotate The Image` using this cmd `convert -auto-orient background.jpg background.jpg`